Have you ever wondered where the next crop of German youth talent will emerge from?

 Kevin Volland received the bronze accolade the same year for his performances at 1860 Munich.
 The striker would go on to break into the side’s first team the following year and scored 13 goals in 33 appearances.
-He moved to Hoffenheim in 2012 and spent four years before joining Bayer Leverkusen in 2016.
+He moved to Hoffenheim in 2012 and spent four years before joining Bayer Leverkusen in 2016 and Monaco last year.

 The U18 category saw Julian Draxler win the gold award representing another fine Schalke 04 product.
 The midfielder made 15 appearances and would become a regular first-team starter the following year.
 He moved to French behemoth Paris Saint Germain in January 2017 for a small sum of around £40m.

 Bayern Munich youth product Emre Can was showing strong development in the club’s second team and picked up the U17 gold award.
-The midfielder is now at Juventus after spending time at Liverpool following a season at Bayer Leverkusen.
+The midfielder is now at Dortmund after spending time at Liverpool and Juventus following a season at Bayer Leverkusen.

 U19 gold winner: Antonio Rudiger (Stuttgart)

 Antonio Rudiger had attracted peoples’ attention in 2012 during his early days at Stuttgart.
 He soon broke into the first team and became one of Europe’s most promising central defenders.
 The centre-back would move to Roma in 2015 before moving to Chelsea for £31m in 2017.